Cartoons Underground 2017

 Biography: Terri Matthews is a traditional 2D Animator and Director from Middlesbrough, UK.
 Since graduating from the University for the Creative Arts, her graduation film “The Crimson Wave” has won the Audience Choice Award at Sydney Underground Film Festival.
 Terri was supported by the BBC at the National Film and Television School, and has worked on six animated graduation films: most notably as Lead 2D Animator on the multi award-winning film “Edmond” and puppeteer on BIFA and BAFTA-nominated “MANOMAN”.
 “The Wrong End of the Stick” has been nominated for Best Student Film at the 44th Annie Awards, Best British Short at the British Independent Film Awards, and has been selected for over 40 festivals worldwide so far.

-Directed by Spela Cadez
+Spela Cadez (Slovenia)